DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/sensors/which-sensor-type.md

 ::::

 Refer to
-`/ex-commandstation/accessories/sensors/ir-sensor`{.interpreted-text
-role="doc"} for further information on infrared sensors.
+`/ex-commandstation/accessories/sensors/ir-sensor` for further information on infrared sensors.

 ------------------------------------------------------------------------